TL;DR

 The final premium is confirmed after you've completed a full application.
 For Moratorium underwriting, this is usually a quick process.
 For Full Medical Underwriting, the insurer will review your health declaration before providing a final price and confirming any specific exclusions.

-Think of the 60-second quote as the start of the conversation.
+Think of the 60-second request as the start of the conversation.
 It gives you an excellent, data-driven foundation to discuss with an expert advisor.
 A broker at WeCovr can take your initial quotes and help you:

 Several variables come together to determine the price of your private medical insurance UK policy.
 Understanding them helps you see why your quote is what it is, and how you might be able to adjust it.